 Lagoon lemna, or duckweed, has been a popular topic on our Lagoons Do It Better Facebook group lately.
 That’s because, like algae and sludge, duckweed is just one of those things that comes with the territory.
 In our latest episode of LDIB-TV, Patrick Hill gives the lowdown on duckweed.
 Watch the video and read below for highlights.

-Spring is the time of the year when unmixed lagoons turn over, so it’s also the time of the year when operators (and local residents) are concerned about wastewater lagoon odor control.
+Unmixed wastewater treatment ponds can experience turnover in the spring, so it’s the time of the year when operators (and local residents) are most concerned about unpleasant wastewater odors.
 Although spring lagoon turnover and its accompanying odors may be normal and expected, that doesn’t mean they are tolerated.
-In this short article, we’ll explain what causes lagoons to turn over and what can be done to mitigate odor issues.
+In this short article, we’ll explain what causes ponds to turn over and what can be done to mitigate odor issues.